meaf/sleep-guardian/README.md

 ###  Install as a service (linux for now)
 to not risk it exiting in the middle of the night, we need to install it as a service

-you also might want to change path to main.py in `./service/sleep-guardian.service`
+you also might want to change path to main.py in `./service/sleep-guardian.service` and change father's name in constants.py and in store/subscriptions =)
 ```bash
 mv ./service/sleep-guardian.service /usr/lib/systemd/system/
 systemctl stop sleep-guardian.service